 In this section, plants of the most representative of the endemic Flora of the Spanish Island are found.
 The purpose is to preserve, propagate and protect all species that are threatened or in danger of extinction. sightseeing

-With this zone the Garden fulfills the international agreement of the botanical gardens of having at least 10% of its area reserved for nature reserves.
+With this zone the garden fulfills the international agreement of the botanical gardens of having at least 10% of its area reserved for nature reserves.
 This occupies 40% of the total area of the garden.
-In this reserve numerous representative species of the flora of the Spanish Island grow and that in addition in the last years it has become a refuge of the wild fauna of the zone. sightseeing
+In this reserve numerous representative species of the flora of the Spanish island grow and that in addition in the last years it has become a refuge of the wild fauna of the zone. sightseeing

-Both Laguna Limón and Laguna Redonda are part of a large Nature Reserve that house hundreds of endemic fauna and flora species such as invertebrates, insects, tilapia, jicoteas, herons, gulls, pelicans, earwigs, mangroves, ferns, rice fields, grasslands, fragrant flowers, and many others.
+Both Laguna Limón and Laguna Redonda are part of a large Nature Reserve that house hundreds of endemic fauna and flora species such as invertebrates, insects, tilapia, igoteas, herons, gulls, pelicans, earwigs, mangroves, ferns, rice fields, grasslands, fragrant flowers, and many others.

 On the outskirts of Miches, these lagoons have been gaining recognition in recent years because of the famous swings and flying brooms of Montaña Redonda.

 They are the perfect place for nature lovers who enjoy a fun walk or a relaxing boat ride to observe species of flora and fauna in their natural habitat.

 So, if you were wondering about what to do in Punta Cana, as the GREENLOVER you may be, this is your answer!